pjanul/hmfast/docs/source/emulator.rst

     params_hmfast = {

         # Emulator parameters.
 See https://github.com/cosmopower-organization for more details.
-        'fEDE': 0.1,              # only for wcdm models 'log10z_c': 3.5,
+        'fEDE': 0.1,              # only for ede models 'log10z_c': 3.5,
         'thetai_scf': jnp.pi/2,
         'ln10^{10}A_s': 3.047,